cdapio/cdap/docs/courses/source/modules/m07_building_a_cr_application.rst

 In this module, you will learn how to:

-- Use the Continuuity Reactor maven archetype
+- Use the Continuuity Reactor ``maven`` archetype
 - Build a Continuuity Reactor Application
-- Deploy the application
+- Deploy and run the application
-- ?

 ----